 We are always looking out for people to help us with these processes.
 Even if you can spare an hour or two a week, it would significantly increase the number of bugs and features that make it out into the hands of Mautic users.

-Once you have a local testing environment established, it is very quick and easy to test bugs and features.
+Once you have a local testing environment established (or you have a free account on GitHub which allows you to use Gitpod) it is very quick and easy to test bugs and features.

 This allows you to quickly spin up a Mautic instance with a pull request applied, in the cloud.
 The Mautic instance also has a mail catching tool (Mailhog) and PHPMyAdmin available to view database tables.
 While there will be some pull requests which can't be tested in this way (for example if they are testing the installation process) the vast majority can be.